ministryofjustice/hmpps-spring-boot-sqs/README.md

 All queues should be included on an application's health page.
 An unhealthy queue indicates an unhealthy service.

-For each queue defined in `HmppsQueueProperties` we create a `HmppsQueueHealth` bean.
+For each queue defined in `HmppsSqsProperties` we create a `HmppsQueueHealth` bean.

 The Spring beans produced have names of format `<queueId>-health`.
 If you wish to override the automatically created bean then provide a custom bean with the same name.
 Upon finding the custom bean this library will use the custom bean rather than generating one.